-|1867||British North America Act||When Canada is formed, only men who are British subjects, who are 21 years of age or older and who have property are able to vote in federal elections.
+|1867||British North America Act||When Canada is formed, only men who are 21 years of age or older and who own property are able to vote in federal elections.
 People who are excluded from voting provincially cannot vote federally.|

-|1917||Wartime Elections Act and Military Voters Act||During the First World War, all male and female members of the armed forces and female relatives of soldiers are offered the right to vote.
-This is the first time that some women, and some men under the age of 21, can vote in a Canadian federal election.|
+|1917||Wartime Elections Act and Military Voters Act||During the First World War, all male and female members of the armed forces serving overseas and female relatives of soldiers are offered the right to vote.
+This is the first time that some women, some men under the age of 21, some Asian Canadians, and some First Nations people can vote in a Canadian federal election.|

 |1918||Many women can vote federally||Canadian women now have the right to vote in federal elections if they meet the same eligibility criteria as men.|

 |1934||Inuit are disqualified||Legislation specifically excludes Inuit from voting in federal elections.|

 |1948||All Asian Canadians gain the vote||The federal vote is now open to Canadians regardless of provincial exclusions.
-(Japanese, Chinese and other Asian Canadians can vote federally, no matter which province they live in.)|
+Japanese, Chinese and other Asian Canadians can vote federally, no matter which province they live in.|

 |1950||Inuit are able to vote||Inuit obtain the right to vote in Canadian federal elections.|

-|1960||First Nations women and men can vote||First Nations women and men are able to vote no matter where they live and without giving up their status and Treaty Rights.|
+|1960||First Nations women and men can vote||First Nations women and men are able to vote no matter where they live and without giving up their Indian status.|

 |1982||Canadian Charter of Rights and Freedoms||The Canadian Charter of Rights and Freedoms affirms the right of every Canadian citizen to vote and to stand as a candidate.|

-Facts of Interest:
+Facts of interest

-- Property ownership: For many decades after 1867 and until 1920, a property-based qualification required voters either to own property to a certain value or to pay rent or to make a certain annual income.
+For many decades after 1867 and until 1920, a property-based qualification required voters either to own property to a certain value or to pay rent or to make a certain annual income.

-- Voters lists: Voters lists indicate who may vote in an election.
+Voters lists indicate who may vote in an election.
 From 1867 to 1917, the responsibility for drawing up these lists shifted back and forth between the provinces and the federal government.
 This had the effect of disqualifying people in certain provinces.

-- Inuit: Inuit were not mentioned in federal election law until 1934, when they were explicitly excluded from voting.
+Inuit were not mentioned in federal election law until 1934, when they were explicitly excluded from voting.
 They gained the right to vote in 1950.

-- Religion: Religion was not normally a factor in voting eligibility after 1867, but during wartime, Mennonites, Doukhobors and Hutterites, among others, were restricted from voting because they opposed military service.
+Religion was not normally a factor in voting eligibility after 1867, but during wartime, Mennonites, Doukhobors and Hutterites, among others, were restricted from voting because they opposed military service.
 Conscientious objectors were deprived of their voting rights in 1917 and again from 1938 to 1955.

-- Occupation: Certain occupations (government workers, judges and election officials) were excluded from voting for many years, with federally appointed judges first voting in 1988.
+Certain occupations (government workers, judges and election officials) were excluded from voting for many years.
+Federally appointed judges first got the right to vote in 1988.
 Today, only the Chief Electoral Officer of Canada is unable to vote.

 From 1898 to 1993, many citizens with an intellectual disability were disqualified from voting in federal elections.

-- Prisoners: Prison inmates were disqualified from voting from 1898 until 2004, when all prisoners got the right to vote, no matter the length of their sentence.
+Prison inmates were disqualified from voting from 1898 until 2004, when all prisoners got the right to vote, no matter the length of their sentence.